top of page

 THE MOUNTAIN

-The "High Shining Mountain," as it was called in historical records, together with its neighbor, the Wildgall, known as the "Wild Shimmering Mountain," forms an impressive mountain backdrop in the Rieserferner Group.
-Not only is it the highest peak in this mountain range, but it is also not easily climbed from any angle.
-There is a normal route to the summit from the Barmer Hut via the east flank and the northeast ridge, as well as from the Kasseler Hut via the Graues Nöckl and the northwest ridge.
-Both are wonderful ridge climbs and a very special mountain experience on one of the most beautifully formed peaks in the entire Eastern Alps.
-The north face, very popular until the 1980s, has now almost completely melted away and is rarely climbed anymore.
+It is not only the highest summit in this mountain group, but also not easy to climb from any side.
+There is both a normal route to the summit from the Barmer Hütte via the east face and the northeast ridge, and another from the Kasseler Hütte via Graues Nöckl and the Northwest Ridge.
+Both are wonderful ridge climbs and a very special mountain experience on one of the most elegant peaks in the entire Eastern Alps.

 ABOUT THE TOUR